louistrue/PythonForIFC/IFCGeolocatorApp/README.md

 - **Load and Visualize IFC Files**: Load multiple IFC files and display project details and geolocation data.
 - **Interactive Map**: Visualize site locations and map conversion coordinates on an interactive map.
-- **Export Capabilities**: Export geolocation data and map visualizations to PDF.
+- **Export Capabilities**: Export geolocation data and map visualizations to PDF might get added in future.
 - **Modern UI**: Clean and modern user interface built with PyQt5.

 ## Table of Contents